Biretta: Catholic use

-The liturgical biretta has three peaks (four peaks however are the norm in Germany and the Netherlands), with the "peak-less" corner worn on the left side of the head.
+The biretta may be used by all ranks (except the Pope) of the Latin Church clergy, including cardinals and other bishops to priests, deacons, and even seminarians (who are not clergy, since they are no longer tonsured).
+The Tridentine Roman Missal rubrics on low Mass require the priest to wear the biretta while proceeding to the altar, to hand it to the server on arrival and to resume it when leaving.
+At solemn Mass the sacred ministers wear it also when seated.
 According to the 1913 Catholic Encyclopedia, "It was formerly the rule that a priest should always wear it in giving absolution in confession, and it is probable that the ancient usage which requires an English judge assume the 'black cap' in pronouncing sentence of death is of identical origin."

 The use of the biretta has not been abolished as a result of changes in the regulation of clerical dress and vesture following the Second Vatican Council and still remains the correct liturgical headgear for those in Holy Orders whilst "in choir", but its use has been made optional.
 Its use is prevalent among bishops and cardinals, and less so among other clergy.
 Some priests wear it during outdoor services such as burials or processions and, as is intended, during the celebration of Mass and other liturgical services.
 The biretta is also worn by a priest, deacon, subdeacon, and bishop in attendance at a Mass offered according to the rubrics for the Roman Missal of 1962.

+The liturgical biretta has three peaks (though four peaks are the norm in Germany and the Netherlands), with the "peak-less" corner worn on the left side of the head.